raul23/equifax-data-breach/README.rst

     None of them are in custody, nor are they likely to be any time soon.
-But officials said that charging and naming them served the purpose of **publicly shaming** them for their actions and enabled the United States to arrest them if they travel one day. []_ WP China rebuffs U.S. charges of cyberespionage over Equifax hack
+But officials said that charging and naming them served the purpose of **publicly shaming** them for their actions and enabled the United States to arrest them if they travel one day.
+[FA]_

 Links
 =====